Privacy settings

 Lancaster City Council’s Homelessness Team has statutory responsibility for providing housing advice and assistance to residents and assessing homelessness applications in line with relevant legislation for residents who are or who could be threatened with homelessness.

-As a housing options / homelessness applicant we collect, process and store personal information about you in order to carry out our functions in line with you housing / homeless application or support functions such as but not limited to referrals to support providers and access to housing temporary or otherwise.
+As a housing options / homelessness applicant we collect, process and store personal information about you to carry out our functions in line with you housing / homeless application or support functions such as but not limited to referrals to support providers and access to housing temporary or otherwise.

-We are committed to protecting your privacy, and this statement is made in light of the requirements of the General Data Protection Regulation 2016 and the Data Protection Act 2018 in order to advise you how we use your personal information.
+We are committed to protecting your privacy, and this statement is made in light of the requirements of the General Data Protection Regulation 2016 and the Data Protection Act 2018 to advise you how we use your personal information.

 When do we collect personal information?